 Supporting Education through Science Workshops

-Sumitomo Chemical’s Group companies and worksites hold general classes and science workshops at local schools and events.
-We hold science workshops at our bases for children to conduct experiments and make crafts with our products, enabling them to experience the wonders and appeal of science with their own hands, in order to convey in a manner that children can easily understand how everyday products are linked to chemicals.
+The Sumitomo Chemical Group holds science workshops for children to conduct experiments and make crafts with the Group’s products.
+These workshops enable them to experience the wonders and appeal of science with their own hands, in order to convey in a manner that children can easily understand how everyday products are linked to chemicals.

 Support for Education in Africa